Sports in the New York metropolitan area: Running

 The New York City Marathon is a foot race run over a 42.2 km course through the five boroughs of New York City.
 Next to the Boston Marathon, it is considered the preeminent long-distance running event in the United States.
 The race is conducted by the New York Road Runners organization and has been held annually since 1970 on the first Sunday of November.
 The marathon attracts top professional and amateur marathoners from all over the world.
 Due to the popularity of the event, participation is limited to 35,000 entrants chosen by a lottery system, with preference given to previous participants.

 The Millrose Games is an indoor track and field meet that has been held on the first Friday in February at Madison Square Garden since the current site of the arena opened in 1968.
 The meet was conducted at previous versions of The Garden starting in 1914.
 In 2012 the Millrose Games were moved to the Armory in Upper Manhattan.
 The games started when employees of the Wanamaker's department store formed the Millrose Track Club to hold a meet.
 The featured event is the Wanamaker Mile which was first conducted in 1926.

 Van Cortlandt Park in The Bronx is a prominent site for cross-country running.
 The parks trails are some of the most utilized cross-country courses in the United States.
 Van Cortlandt is the venue for the annual IC4A or Intercollegiate Association of Amateur Athletes of America (ICAAAA) cross country championships.
-The 1968 and 1969 NCAA Men's Division I Cross Country Championship was hosted by Manhattan College at Van Cortlandt.
+The 1968 and 1969 NCAA Men's Division I Cross Country Championship was hosted by Manhattan University at Van Cortlandt.
 The distance for the championship race was 6 miles (9.7 kilometers).

 The Ocean Breeze Track and Field Athletic Complex is a state-of-the-art indoor track and field facility in Ocean Breeze Park which is part of the South Beach section of Staten Island.
 On November 19, 2015, the complex became the first facility in the United States to be recognized as a certified International Amateur Athletic Federation (IAAF) facility.
 A project under Mayor Bloomberg's Design Excellence initiative, the athletic complex was designed as part of the PlaNYC 110-acre Ocean Breeze regional park.